 As a part of the audit, members of a local First Nations group were interviewed to assess how well the referral process as well as agreements and commitments made by Canfor to the group had been functioning over the past year.
-While the 2019 audit noted a number of areas where Canfor could improve in this regard, the 2020 audit found that improvements had been made by Canfor.
-The First Nations group was satisfied with these improvements, and reported that the block planning and referral process was functioning well with feedback considered fairly, and overall the relationship was working well.
+The 2021 audit found that the block planning and referral process was functioning well with feedback considered fairly, and overall the relationship was working well.